SGNL-ai/policy-action/README.md

 After a release is merged, the release has to be tagged so other projects can use it correctly.

-Tags should ideally be signed.
-See [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key) on setting up signing

 > [!NOTE]
 > Example: You are releasing a backwards compatible feature to the v1 major